Every tradition has a Beginning

 Ours was founded on outstanding service.

 And so our Passover tradition began.
-Forty five years later, our 45-year-tradition of caring and experience is deeply embedded in every Passover program, and is evident in everything we do.
+Forty five years later, our decades-long tradition of caring and experience is deeply embedded in every Passover program and is evident in everything we do.

 It's no surprise that many of our guests keep coming back!

 Hospitality is our Passion

 From Maine to Savannah, or Newport to Colorado, at each inspiring locale we pay close attention to your every detail with superb hospitality and attentive immaculate service.
 Our many guests, from the tri-state area, Boston, Maryland, California, and abroad return to us each Pesach to relive their special memories, and to create new memories once more.

 Blessed with the 'personal touch', Mendy (and our team) treat each guest as part of our family, with a warm and intimate atmosphere and the utmost attention to your needs.
 Do you have a special request?
 Can't find your activity?
 Do you need special seating?
 Our professional staff take pride in enhancing your Pesach Yom Tov experience; We're here to help.
 Our warm and gracious hospitality hostesses, dining room hostesses, and immaculate wait staff are experienced in providing the utmost in service.
 And for larger groups that opt for private dining, we offer your own dedicated maitre d, with personal and individualized dining service.

 Whether it's your first year with us or your second, fourth, or thirtieth, we look forward to welcoming you to an incomparable holiday experience.
 Let us give you a chance to settle in, celebrate, relax, and reconnect with your loved ones, for isn't that what traditions are all about?

 Our stellar lineup of noteworthy scholars-in-residence, lecturers, authors, cantor and entertainment: